Vector Space Visualization

 Distance in space ∝ Semantic distanceThe Surprising Economics of Vector Search

-Section titled “The Surprising Economics of Vector Search”The complex engineering decision between relying on exhaustive brute force scanning and implementing advanced HNSW graph indexing is purely an operational economic one, driven intensely by hardware latency targets and specific enterprise budget constraints.
+Section titled “The Surprising Economics of Vector Search”The engineering decision between exhaustive brute-force scanning and HNSW graph indexing is an operational tradeoff driven by latency targets, memory budgets, and acceptable recall loss — not by which algorithm looks more sophisticated on a slide.
+Order-of-magnitude comparisons illustrate why ANN indexes become mandatory as collections grow:

 |---|---|---|---|